 - Near Me SEO Best Practices Checklist

 “Near me” is not only a keyword.
 It is a signal.
 It tells search engines the user wants something close, fast, and local.
-When users search for local, Google checks proximity signals.
+When users search with local intent, Google checks proximity signals.
 It looks at the physical location, device data, and geo-coordinates.
-The keyword itself may not appear on the page, but the intent behind it matters.
+The keyword itself may not even appear on your page, but the intent behind it is what actually matters.

-For example, the best pizza near me shows clear local intent.
+For example, “the best pizza near me” shows clear local intent.
 The search engine tries to match nearby listings, not general websites.
-That’s why local SEO follows a different approach than standard search engine optimization.
+That is why local SEO follows a different approach than standard search engine optimization.

 How Google Interprets “Near Me” Searches